localstack/localstack-vscode-extension/README.md

 ## Install and configure LocalStack

-The setup wizard ensures LocalStack is installed and configured for a seamless integration with AWS tools, like AWS CLI, SDKs, CDK.
+The setup wizard ensures LocalStack is installed and configured for a seamless integration with AWS tools, like the AWS Toolkit VS Code extension, AWS CLI, SDKs, and CDK.

 LocalStack can be installed either locally for the current user or globally for all users.

 You can start using LocalStack for free by signing up for a free account or signing into an existing one.
 The setup wizard facilitates this process and configures your authentication token required to start LocalStack.

-The LocalStack Toolkit integrates seamlessly with AWS tools like the AWS CLI.
+The LocalStack Toolkit integrates seamlessly with AWS tools like the AWS Toolkit VS Code extension, AWS CLI, SDKs, and CDK.
 It automatically configures a dedicated `localstack` AWS profile in your `.aws/config` and `.aws/credentials` files, if one is not already present.

 ![Run the LocalStack Setup Wizard](docs/images/localstack-toolkit-setup-wizard.gif)